Camilla pays tribute to nation’s war dead ahead of Remembrance Day

 Speaking after the visit, the Dean of Westminster said of the Queen: “She’s marvellous.
 She’s deeply committed to this job – she’s only sorry she can’t stay longer.

-“That act of remembrance is deeply serious and deeply sombre, but there’s a lot of joy and hope in this commmunity, so she was enjoying that.”
+“That act of remembrance is deeply serious and deeply sombre, but there’s a lot of joy and hope in this community, so she was enjoying that.”

 Amanda Shepard, chief executive of the Poppy Factory, said: “It was a great honour to have Her Majesty The Queen attend the Field of Remembrance once again, 95 years since a group of veterans from our factory first planted poppies in the grounds of Westminster Abbey.